-Philadelphia Distracted Driving Accident Attorney
+Philadelphia Distracted Driving Attorney

 According to the Overview of the National Highway Traffic Safety Administration’s Driver Distracted Program, distracted driving is a specific type of inattention that occurs when drivers divert their attention from the driving task to focus on some other activity instead.
-Some examples of distracted driving are talking to a passenger, texting, any use of a cell phone or smart phone while driving, using a navigation system, watching a video, eating and drinking, personal grooming or hygiene, reading maps or directions, using a radio, CD player, or mp3 player.
-Essentially, any action that requires you to manually, cognitively, and or visually focus on something other than driving, is considered distracting driving.
+Some examples of distracted driving are talking to a passenger, texting, any use of a cell phone or smartphone while driving, using a navigation system, watching a video, eating and drinking, personal grooming or hygiene, reading maps or directions, using a radio, CD player, or mp3 player.
+Essentially, any action that requires you to manually, cognitively, and or visually focus on something other than driving, is considered distracted driving.

 How Can Multitasking While Driving Hinder Your Driving Abilities

 Numerous behavior studies have shown that engaging in a secondary task, such as talking on the phone decreases driving performance.
-Even using a hands-free device does little to curb the distraction and has been found to equally contribute to accidents as those users of hand-held devices (Redelmeier and Tibshirani, 1997; McEvoy et al., 2005).
-A recent 2008 study from the Center for Cognitive Brain Imaging, Department of Psychology, at Carnegie Mellon University found that there was decreases in brain activation associated with driving when listening to someone speak.
+Even using a hands-free device does little to curb the distraction and has been found to equally contribute to accidents as users of hand-held devices (Redelmeier and Tibshirani, 1997; McEvoy et al., 2005).
+A recent 2008 study from the Center for Cognitive Brain Imaging, Department of Psychology, at Carnegie Mellon University found that there was a decrease in brain activation associated with driving when listening to someone speak.
 The study found that driving while listening and talking on the phone requires a concurrent dual-task performance that splits the limited mental responses resulting in a competition for the same neural resources (Just, Keller, Cynkar, 2008).
 There was a clear difference in talking to someone on the phone versus talking with a passenger in the same vehicle.
 A passenger in the car is less likely to hinder a driver’s ability to concentrate, as they are both aware of the competing demands for the driver’s attention.
-While we in America tend to value multitasking, it can have lethal and pricey consequences when driving.
+In America, we tend to value multitasking, but it can have lethal and pricey consequences when driving.

 Costly Consequences of Distracted Driving in Philadelphia

 The National Highway Transportation Safety Administration estimates that approximately 8% of drivers on the roadway at any given daylight hours are using their cell phones (Glassbrenner, 2005).
 The criminal and civil liability associated with a distracted-affected crash can be severe.
 Those found to be liable in a distracted driving crash may be required to pay for the financial compensation of the medical and hospital bills of the injured party, their lost wages and salary, any physical therapy needed as a result of soft tissue damage from the crash, any pain and suffering, as well as their lost future earning capacity.

-Contact A Philadelphia Distracted Driving Attorney
+Contact a Philadelphia Distracted Driving Attorney